ankschoubey/old-blog/_posts/2021-12-17-responsibility.md

 Don't just think DOn't just talk or dream.
 None of that matter.
 The only thing that matters is do. [^1]

 [^1]: Jocko

+There is nothing more important than taking care of yourself like someone you can for.

+Because if you don't you become burden on others

+My physical health
+My mental health
+My family's physical health
+My family mental health
+Friends
+Work
+Money: buys you freedom
+Time outside of work